mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 One challenge is the diversity of the directions in which learners may want to go and the difficulty to structure code patching approaches in a way which can support novice coders.
 Drawing from authetic resources can be chaotic and create too many problematic errors.

-Also participants lack the concepts of computing and necessary language aand are thus not able to find the necessary materials easily.
+Also participants lack the concepts of computing and necessary language and are thus not able to find the necessary materials easily.
 The next chapter explores the use of a collection of game design patterns to help address these issues.

 #### Conceptualising emergent agency in this study